Bolero (1984 film): Production and release

-Executive producer and Cannon Films co-head Menahem Golan urged the Dereks to make the sex scenes more explicit, despite the pair's objections that the scenes were strong enough.
+Executive producer and Cannon Films co-head Menahem Golan urged John and Bo Derek to make the sex scenes more explicit, despite the pair's objections that the scenes were strong enough.
 The film was to be distributed by MGM as part of an ongoing deal with Cannon, and Bo Derek screened the film for MGM's then-CEO Frank Yablans, hoping that he would intervene with Golan on the matter of the erotic content.
 Yablans disliked the film as much as all the other films Cannon was delivering to MGM.

-When the producers refused to cut the film to avoid an X rating by the MPAA, MGM dropped the film due to standards policies and Cannon released Bolero themselves.
+When the producers refused to cut the film to avoid an X rating from the MPAA, MGM dropped the film due to standards policies, and Cannon released Bolero themselves.
 The quality of Bolero and the other Cannon/MGM films led to Yablans using a breach of contract clause to terminate the distribution deal with Cannon in November 1984.
 Bolero was ultimately released with no MPAA rating, with a disclaimer on ads that no children under 17 would be admitted to the film.
-Despite this, many theater chains that normally refused to screen X-rated films did the same for Bolero.
+Many theater chains that normally refused to screen X-rated films also refused to screen Bolero.

 The film is officially on DVD with an "R" rating with no cuts.

 Olivia d'Abo, who had a nude scene, was 14 during filming.
 "I matured physically at 13.
 When I did Bolero with Bo and John Derek, John thought I had implants.
 But I know I look young and innocent, which helps me get roles," she said.

 Reception

 Box office

-The film earned about $8.9 million in American ticket sales against a $7 million production budget.
+The film grossed $4.6 million in its opening 4-day weekend in the United States, a record for a film opening over Labor Day, but wasn't enough to push Tightrope starring Clint Eastwood, from the number one spot, and finished third for the weekend.
+It went on to gross $8.9 million in the United States and Canada against a $7 million production budget.